tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 <code>offset = Nyan Cat - nyaN Cat</code>
 <code>&#8756; offset = (7, 2) - (10, -2)</code>

 Therefore, nayN's drive needs to be re-calibrated using an adjustment vector of `(-3, 4)`.
+Gauged by the solid grey, arrow-capped line in the illustration above, one can confirm this is correct.

-As subtraction is the opposite of addition, you can create a subtract function by copy/pasting the existing `add` function, renaming it `subtract`, and switching the `+` to a `-` sign:
+As subtraction is the opposite of addition, you can create a subtract function by copy/pasting the existing `add` function, renaming it `subtract`, and switching any `+` signs to `-` signs:

 {% highlight js %}
 ...